ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 4) The logic around jitter could be reused for the 429 response if the `RetryAfter` header is treated as a baseline for all subsequent requests and not just the immediately following one, so something like `asyncio.sleep(max(self.jitter, self.retry_after))` could be applied per connection.
 5) The potential issue in this approcach is throttling the request frequency too much and never recovering to a more appropriate rate.
 To combat this, the connection could forget about the `retry_after` after a specified amount of requests and go back to just using the jitter.
-6) There's no way to track separate connections/influence handout in an easy way on the httpx/transport level.
+6) There's no easily apparant way to track separate connections/influence handout on the httpx/transport level.
 To guarantee that connections are reused and the limit is respected on a per connection level, the transport would need to keep track of n 1 sized connection pools, instead of one n sized connection pool.
 This idea has to be tested in practice first, to see if there are inherent shortcomings compared to using a normal transport backed by one connection pool